 Mindful-Based Cognitive Therapy

-A modified version of CBT, Mindful-Based Cognitive Therapy incorporates mindfulness practices to help people effectively handle negative behavioral patterns and prevent mental health issues like depression from worsening or relapsing.
+A modified version of CBT, mindfulness-based cognitive therapy incorporates mindfulness practices to help people effectively handle negative behavioral patterns and prevent mental health issues like depression from worsening or relapsing.

 Dialectical Behavioral Therapy

-In Dialectical Behavioral Therapy, people work developing skills for dealing with painful emotions and relationships through practicing mindfulness, stress tolerance, emotional regulation, and effective interpersonal communication.
+In dialectical behavioral therapy, people work on developing skills for dealing with painful emotions and relationships through practicing mindfulness, stress tolerance, emotional regulation, and effective interpersonal communication.

 What’s the Difference Between Therapy and Talking to a Friend?

 You may be asking yourself, “Why do I need therapy when I can just talk to my friends?”
-While having a strong support network of friends to lean on when you’re having a tough time is important, your loved ones fill a different role than a therapist does.
-A trained mental health professional can provide a more specialized kind of support—especially if you are dealing with a mental health condition.
-Here are some ways in which talking to a therapist differs from talking to your friends:
+Having a strong support network of friends to lean on when you’re having a tough time is important, but your loved ones fill a different role than a therapist does.
+A trained mental health professional can provide a more specialized kind of support, especially if you are dealing with a mental health condition.
+Below are some ways in which talking to a therapist differs from talking to your friends.

-- Training: A therapist has gone through specialized training to recognize and treat mental health conditions.
-While a friend can be a good listener, they do not have the training needed to help you sort through all of the mental and emotional complexities that result from trauma, prolonged stress, or unhealthy patterns of behavior.
+- Training: A therapist has gone through specialized training to recognize and treat emotional distress and mental health conditions.
+A friend can be a good listener, but they do not have the training needed to help you sort through all the mental and emotional complexities that result from trauma, prolonged stress, or unhealthy patterns of behavior.

-- Confidentiality: While we hope that the friends we confide in will respect our privacy, the only time confidentiality is guaranteed is when we speak to a licensed therapist.
-Therapists are held to legal and professional standards to protect all information discussed in sessions—unless there is a risk of harm to yourself or others.
+- Confidentiality: We hope the friends we confide in will respect our privacy, but the only time confidentiality is guaranteed is when we speak to a licensed therapist.
+Therapists are held to legal and professional standards to protect all information discussed in sessions, unless there is a risk of harm to yourself or others.

-- Objectivity: When we get advice from our friends, their opinion comes from their involvement in our lives and their shared experiences with us.
-When we speak to a therapist, they can offer an outside perspective and help us think through different points of view.
+- Objectivity: When we get advice from our friends, their opinions come from their involvement in our lives and their shared experiences with us.
+Therapists can offer an outside perspective and help us think through different points of view.

-- Attention: A healthy friendship is a two-way street: you each express your feelings and talk about your issues.
-While it’s important to spend equal time and attention on each person in a friendship, a therapist’s job is to pay full attention to you.
-While it would be unfair to ask a friend to not talk about their problems, with a therapist there are professional boundaries in place that prevent them from talking about their problems.
-This way, a therapist can help you focus on more complicated issues that need full attention.
+- Attention: A healthy friendship is a two-way street: You each express your feelings and talk about your issues.
+It’s important to spend equal time and attention on each person in a friendship, but a therapist’s job is to pay full attention to you.
+It would be unfair to ask a friend not to talk about their problems, but there are professional boundaries in place that prevent therapists from sharing their personal issues with you.
+A therapist can help you focus on more complicated issues that need full attention.

 How to Find a Therapist

-If you feel ready to seek therapy but you don’t know where to start, start by making a list of what you want.
+If you’re ready to seek therapy but don’t know where to start, make a list of what you want.
 First, think about why you want to go to therapy.
-Knowing what issues you want to address can find a therapist that specializes in the areas you’re looking to work on.
+Knowing what issues you want to address can lead you to a therapist who specializes in the areas you want to work on.

-When looking for a therapist, there are some logistics to consider, including cost, location, timing, and meeting space.
-Therapy sessions are typically about an hour long, and can happen in person, over the phone or through teletherapy.
+There are some logistics to consider when looking for a therapist, including cost, location, timing, and meeting space.
+Therapy sessions are typically about an hour long and can happen in person, over the phone, or through teletherapy.

 Importantly, you want to find a therapist you feel comfortable with.
-It may take meeting with a few therapists for an introductory session to find one that you click with.
+It may take talking with a few therapists on the phone or in an introductory session to find one you click with.
 That’s totally normal.
 Therapy is about attending to your needs, so it’s important to find the right fit.

-Once you have found a therapist who you feel comfortable with, you will work together to define your treatment goals, what you expect to get out of therapy.
-Therapy is meant to provide a safe space for sharing things that you might not feel comfortable sharing elsewhere, and a therapist can guide you through managing tough emotions, dealing with stressful situations, and using mindfulness techniques.
-Everything you discuss in therapy is confidential.
+Once you have found a therapist you feel comfortable with, you will work together to define your treatment goals, or what you expect to get out of therapy.

-Whether or not therapy is successful and you meet the goals you’ve set together depends on a number of things, some of which may be out of your control—such as cost, location, or other logistics.
+Whether you meet the goals you’ve set together depends on a number of things, some of which may be out of your control, such as cost, location, and other logistics.
 But there is an important piece that is within your control: commitment to your own growth.
-Successful therapy is not only supported by a good, trained therapist—it’s accomplished with cooperation and investment from you.
+Successful therapy is not only supported by a good, trained therapist, but it’s also accomplished with cooperation and investment from you.